-Theatreland: The heart of London theatre
+Theatreland: Everything about the heart of London theatre

 All about Theatreland

 What is Theatreland?

 “Theatreland”, otherwise known as the West End is an area in central London, famous for being the home of many theatres in the city.
 The area is steeped in history but is currently a fashionable area for theatre fans to catch the latest show or to splurge on a shopping spree.

 The district is popular with tourists from around the world, with new shows and events regularly opening.

 Where is Theatreland?